-Making use of these unstructured data can be difficult.
+Making use of these unstructured data collection methods can be difficult.
 Judicious use of this data can assist care providers in managing chronic care needs and accordingly develop new treatment plans.

 Healthcare systems are seeking help from IT companies to integrate PGHD monitoring and alerting into their software products.
 And as the focus is increasing more on value-based care, patient patient-reported outcomes are becoming crucial information for providers who are seeking ways to provide the best possible long-term results.

 EHRs contain details about the process of care and volunteer patient concerns that may not have resulted in diagnoses.
 They also include vital signs, medications, allergies, imaging reports, lab results, and other documents as static PDF files, which cannot be analyzed without additional processing.
 Having access to EHRs, providers can answer a wealth of population health management questions.